Recognizing we need education for all

 - Research has shown that every additional year of schooling reduces an adolescent boy’s risk of becoming involved in conflict by 20 percent.

-Last session, the House voted to pass the Education for All Act – a bill that will amend U.S. foreign assistance to provide support to countries so that every child can go to school and so that the education they receive in school is high quality.
+The Reinforcing Education Accountability in Development (READ) Act of 2017 (H.R.
+601, S.623), previously known as the Education for All Act, is a bill that will amend U.S. foreign assistance to provide support to countries so that every child can go to school and so that the education they receive in school is high quality.
 This bill authorizes no new spending but works by mandating that the U.S. develop a comprehensive integrated strategy to promote basic education and increase transparency.
 Work will focus on marginalized populations, including girls, children with disabilities, and children who are affected by conflict, such as Syrian refugees.
 Also included in the strategy will be children who have been affected by domestic violence, early marriage, and gender-based violence.
-Unfortunately the bill did not make it through the Senate and failed to become law.

 The bill passed in the House earlier this year and has now passed in the Senate.
 But due to changes in the Senate version, the House will need to pass it again.
 Thank your Senators and ask your Representatives to support this critical bill.